NxPKG/khulnasoft-docs/content/fundamentals/concepts/accounts-and-zones.md

 ## Zones

-Domains (or [subdomains](/dns/zone-setups/subdomain-setup/)) that are added to Cloudflare become zones[^1], which have a direct impact on the security and performance of your website, application, or API.
+Domains (or [subdomains](/dns/zone-setups/subdomain-setup/)) that are added to Khulnasoft become zones[^1], which have a direct impact on the security and performance of your website, application, or API.
 Use your zone to monitor security and performance, update configurations, and apply zone-level products and services.

 Zone-level services - such as [Load Balancers](/load-balancing/) and [Cache rules](/cache/how-to/cache-rules/) - only affect your website, application, or API for that zone and not other zones, even if they are contained within the same account.